Goondiwindi

 The area faces educational challenges, with university qualification rates at 17.9%, substantially below the Australian average of 30.4%.
 This represents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees lead at 14.3%, followed by postgraduate qualifications at 1.9% and graduate diplomas at 1.7%.
 Trade and technical skills feature prominently, with 38.2% of residents aged 15+ holding vocational credentials - advanced diplomas at 8.5% and certificates at 29.7%.

 Educational participation is notably high, with 30.8% of residents currently enrolled in formal education.
 This includes 13.5% in primary education, 9.1% in secondary education, and 2.5% pursuing tertiary education.
-Goondiwindi's five schools have a combined enrollment reaching 1,392 students while Goondiwindi demonstrates typical Australian school conditions (ICSEA: 968) with balanced educational opportunities.
+Goondiwindi's five schools have combined enrollment reaching 1,392 students as of the latest data.
+The area demonstrates typical Australian school conditions (ICSEA: 968) with balanced educational opportunities.
 The educational mix includes one primary, one secondary, and three K-12 schools.
 School capacity exceeds typical residential needs (22.0 places per 100 residents vs 16.0 regionally), indicating the area serves as an educational center for the broader region.
+Note: where schools show 'n/a' for enrolments, please refer to parent campus.

 Frequently Asked Questions - Education